The activities are as follows:

 - Colin also put together a story map with more images and animated gifs of this research.

-- We put together a PowerPoint presentation of images from Colin’s research that you can show in class to accompany the activity.
+- We put together a PowerPoint of images from Colin’s research that you can show in class to accompany the activity.

 To engage students in this activity, show the following video in class.
 This video gives some information on the experiment and Colin’s research.
 For Part I stop the video at minute 1:30.